2024 Solar Incentives Guide for Marshall, PA - Tax Credits & Rebates

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-Similar to federal incentives, these may include rebates, tax credits and more.
-These incentives — which might be given by your county or municipality, or by the state of Pennsylvania — could be offered on an ongoing basis, or for only a limited time.
+Some solar incentives are often also provided at the state and local level.
+As with federal incentives, these could include tax credits, rebates and more.
+Incentives might be offered by your county or municipality, or by the state of Pennsylvania.
+Some incentives might only be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Marshall

-There are a number of different solar incentives: those provided by local utility companies, those given by the Pennsylvania government and those given by the federal government, to name a few.
-The use of solar energy has grown tremendously in the last 15 years, thanks to these incentives.
+The variety of available solar incentives has enormously increased the adoption of solar energy nationwide over the past 15 years.
+You may receive solar incentives from your local utility company, the Pennsylvania government or the federal government.
 Reaching out to your local Marshall solar panel installation expert is the right first step towards getting all the incentives you qualify for when you switch to solar energy.

 EcoWatch's Marshall, PA Solar Incentives FAQs